arabbitplays/Zettelkasten/🔴Fleeting/Minimum Spanning Trees (MST).md

 	 - find $(u,v)$ fulfilling the cut property with $S$
 	 - add $v$ to $S$ and $(u,v)$ to $T$

-- implement with [[Graph Representations#Adjacency Array | Adjacency Array]] and a priority queue with the edge weight as a key
+- implement with an [[Graph Representations#Adjacency Array | Adjacency Array]] and a priority queue with the edge weight as a key
 	- time outside of the PQ: $O(m+n)$
 	- $n$ times delete min on the PQ: $O(n\ log(n))$
 	- $O(m)$ times decrease key on the PQ: amortized $O(m)$